caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Expanded Memory
 ```
-For memory addresses beyond the onboard 1 MB, one or more bits E20...E21 will be set in the bank register.
-The address decoder in the PAL will not select the onboard RAM in this case and will instead set bus signal XMEM to high.
-This can be used to implement expanded memory.
+For memory addresses beyond the onboard 1 MB, one or more bits E20...E21 will be set.
+The PAL will not select onboard RAM and will instead set XMEM bus signal.
+This can be used to select memory expansions.
 ```
 ## Real-Time Interrupt
 ```
 The real-time interupt causes an /IRQ to happen at a rate of 16 Hz.

 This IRQ is shared with the UART, so the UART ISR will be called first, see that nothing serial happened to cause the interrupt, and fall-through to a timer ISR which simply counts ticks.
 This enables date and time to be tracked.
 There's no battery backup, so current date and time must be provided on each powerup, either manually or via network.

 Date and time aren't the main reason the timer was added, though.

 In the use case where there is just a CPU card being used with a serial terminal, a timer is needed to properly differentiate between certain key presses.
-For example, when escape is pressed, a single 0x1b character is sent to the UART, but pressing cursor-up sends a sequence of three characters, starting with that same escape code:
-0x1b, '[', 'A'.
-Most terminal emulators, even BASH, use a timer to distinguish between single escape characters and ANSI escape sequences.
-I hated the idea of implementing this timer with a software busy loop, but there's not enough room on the CPU card for dedicated clock/timer chips such as the DS1287 or W65C22 VIA, so I went with something simpler.
+For example, when escape is pressed, a single 0x1b character is sent to the UART, but pressing cursor-up sends a sequence of three characters, starting with that same escape code: 0x1b, '[', 'A'.
+Most terminals use a timer to distinguish between single escape characters and ANSI escape sequences.
+I didn't want to implement this timeout with a software busy loop, and there's not enough room on the CPU card for dedicated clock/timer chips such as the DS1287 or W65C22, so I went with this simpler option.
 ```
 ## Address Decoding Notes
 ```